Home / Latin America & Caribbean / Mexico / Oaxaca

 • Try seasonal mushroom dishes

-Wild mushrooms are abundant but verify vendor reputation for safe sourcing
+Wild mushrooms are abundant; observe vendor reputation for quality sourcing

 Day of the Dead